A HISTORY OF ANCIENT SCOTLAND

 Although the vast majority of Picts were farmers some worked as craftsmen such as blacksmiths, bronze smiths, goldsmiths and potters.
 The Picts were very skilled at making jewelry.
 They also carved pictures on stones.
 Upper class Picts spent their days hunting on horseback or hunting with falcons.
 In the evenings they drank and feasted.

 Scotland's written history begins with the Romans.
 The Romans invaded Scotland in 80 AD led by Agricola.
 They advanced into southern Scotland and then marched into the northeast.
 In 84 the Romans severely defeated the Picts at a place they called Mons Graupius (its exact location is unknown).
-However in the years after the battle the Romans slowly withdrew and in 123 the Emperor Hadrian began building a wall to keep out the Picts.
+However, in the years after the battle, the Romans slowly withdrew and in 123 Emperor Hadrian began building a wall to keep out the Picts.
 Later in the Second century the Romans advanced again and in 140 they built the Antonine Wall from the Clyde to the Forth.
-However the Romans finally abandoned the Antonine Wall in 196 AD.
-Afterwards Hadrian's Wall became the frontier.
+However, the Romans finally abandoned the Antonine Wall in 196 AD.
+Afterward, Hadrian's Wall became the frontier.
 The Romans advanced into Scotland again in 209 AD but only temporarily.
 In 367-68 the Picts took part in a great raid upon Roman Britain.

 In the 6th century a people from Ireland called the Scots invaded what is now Scotland.
 They settled in what is now Argyll and founded the kingdom of Dalriada.